Choose Saint Rose for a Bachelor’s Degree in English: Adolescence Education

 Graduates who intend to remain in New York State will be happy to learn that the state pays some of the highest average salaries for teachers.
 The mean salary for middle school teachers in NY is $94,690, while the mean annual salary for high school teachers is $92,660.
 These average salary calculations include veteran teachers as well as new recruits, but the numbers are certainly worth noting.

 Students who earn an English teacher bachelor’s degree may also choose to go on to a graduate school program to further their education like those offered by Saint Rose.
 Graduates of the Adolescence Education program have the qualifications to apply to a Master of Science in Education programs at The College of St. Rose or other universities.

 Additionally, students may enroll in the Adolescence Education and Special Education Dual Degree program to earn a BA/MSED dual degree.
-This accomplishment allows individuals to teach secondary and special education students.
+This accomplishment allows individuals to become a secondary or special education teacher in New York.